PFython/easypypi/README.md

 With `easyPyPI` you don't have to spend hours...

-- Reading tutorials about `distutils` only to find `setuptools` is what you need.
+- Reading tutorials about `distutils` only to realise `setuptools` is what you need.
 - Reading yet more tutorials just to work out the essential steps (below).
 - Manually creating a folder structure and moving your script(s) there.
 - Manually creating a skeleton `README.md`